brunereduardo/brunereduardo/README.md

 ### :zap: Some fun facts!
 - I love the Resident Evil game series, but I not like other horror stuff (yeah I know, sounds weird to me too) :man_shrugging:
 - In less than 10 years I have lived in 7 different cities :bus:
-- I can't wait to gather friends for a churrasco ( a Brazilian barbecue) with tereré :brazil:
+- I can't wait to gather friends for a churrasco ( a Brazilian barbecue) with tereré :mask: :syringe: :checkered_flag:	:beers:	:hugs:
 ##  :calendar: I'm currently  ...

  ### :books: Learning: